polyphony-chat/docs/docs/Protocol Specifications/core.md

 /// TODO Update Fig. numbers from here

-Until Alice A deletes her account, Server A should respond with a `307 Temporary Redirect` to requests for information about or for Alice A. After Alice A deletes her account, Server A should either respond with `308 Permanent Redirect` or remove the redirect entirely.
+Until a redirection source actor deletes their account, the home server of that actor should respond with `307 Temporary Redirect` to requests for information about the redirection source.
+After the redirection source deletes their account, Server A can select to either respond with `308 Permanent Redirect`, or to remove the redirect entirely.

 #### 7.2 Re-signing data